tornadoweb/tornado/docs/releases/next.rst

   will be created on demand when needed.
 * New function `.with_timeout` wraps a `.Future` and raises an exception if it doesn't complete in a given amount of time.
+* New object `.moment` can be yielded to allow the IOLoop to run for one iteration before resuming.
+* `.Task` is now a function returning a `.Future` instead of a `.YieldPoint` subclass.
+This change should be transparent to application code, but allows `.Task` to take advantage of the newly-optimized `.Future` handling.

 `tornado.http1connection`
 ~~~~~~~~~~~~~~~~~~~~~~~~~